Blanche d'Alpuget

-Josephine Blanche d'Alpuget (born 3 January 1944) is an Australian writer and the second wife of Bob Hawke, the longest-serving Labor Prime Minister of Australia.
+Josephine Blanche d'Alpuget (3 January 1944 – 8 September 2026) was an Australian writer, activist, and the second wife of Bob Hawke, a former Prime Minister of Australia.

-Background and early career
+Early life and education

-D'Alpuget is the only child of Josephine Curgenven and Louis Albert Poincaré d'Alpuget (1915–2006), journalist, author, blue water yachtsman and champion boxer.
+D'Alpuget was the only child of Josephine Curgenven and Louis Albert Poincaré d'Alpuget (1915–2006), journalist, author, blue water yachtsman and champion boxer.
 Her great-aunt, Blanche d'Alpuget, after whom she was named, was a pioneer woman journalist in Sydney and a patron of artists.
 Her father was a sports and feature writer and also news editor of a Sydney newspaper, The Sun.

-D'Alpuget attended SCEGGS Darlinghurst and briefly the University of Sydney.
+She attended SCEGGS Darlinghurst and briefly the University of Sydney.
 She worked at The Sun's rival newspaper, The Daily Mirror, then moved to Indonesia at the age of 22 with her first husband, Tony Pratt, whom she had married in 1965.
-She and Pratt have a son, Louis, an artist and sculptor and a co-founder of Mungo, a Sydney artists' colony.
+She and Pratt had a son, Louis, who is an artist and sculptor and a co-founder of Mungo, a Sydney artists' colony.
 While in Indonesia, d'Alpuget worked in the Australian Embassy's news and information bureau; later she was a volunteer worker in the National Museum of Indonesia, leading a team that recatalogued the oriental ceramic collection of Chinese export ware.
 She was the world's youngest member of the famous English-founded Oriental Ceramic Society.
 After spending four years in Indonesia, d'Alpuget lived for a year in Malaysia.
 She travelled widely, and to remote areas, in both countries.

 Writing career

 In 1973 d'Alpuget returned to Australia and became active in the women's movement.
-She began writing in 1974, inspired by her experiences in South East Asia; she has won a number of literary awards for both fiction and non-fiction including, in 1987, the inaugural Australasian Prize for Commonwealth Literature. d'Alpuget first met Bob Hawke in Jakarta, in 1970.
+She began writing in 1974, inspired by her experiences in South East Asia; she won a number of literary awards for both fiction and non-fiction including, in 1987, the inaugural Australasian Prize for Commonwealth Literature. d'Alpuget first met Bob Hawke in Jakarta, in 1970.
 They met again in 1976 when she interviewed him for a biography she was writing on Sir Richard Kirby.
 This meeting led to a long and sporadic love affair which culminated in their marriage in 1995.
 D'Alpuget and Pratt had divorced in 1986.
 Between 1980 and 1982 d'Alpuget researched and wrote a biography of Hawke.

-In 1995 she joined the board of Robert J. Hawke & Associates, a business consultancy primarily focused on China.
-For fifteen years d'Alpuget abandoned her career as a writer and travelled the world with her new husband, visiting not only capital cities but remote areas of China, Inner Mongolia, Moldova, Easter Island, Palau, Kazakhstan, the North West Frontier of Pakistan and the Antarctic peninsula.
+In 1995 d'Alpuget joined the board of Robert J. Hawke & Associates, a business consultancy primarily focused on China.
+For fifteen years she abandoned her career as a writer and travelled the world with her new husband, visiting not only capital cities but remote areas of China such as Inner Mongolia, as well as Moldova, Easter Island, Palau, Kazakhstan, the North West Frontier of Pakistan and the Antarctic peninsula.
 She returned to writing in 2008.